Get alerts of updates about «Events, gatherings and activities»

 Sports events, outdoor concerts, etc.

-This advice applies to all private gatherings, both indoors and outdoors.
+This advice applies both indoors and outdoors.

 Everyone is recommended to reduce their total number of contacts, so that you are with fewer people in social settings, for a shorter time and not with too many different people during a week.